 You may have experienced or heard stories of trusting consumers who have responded to low-price carpet cleaning specials only to become victims of unethical cleaners who refuse to honor the advertised price, intimidate the consumers and/or do poor quality work.
 Bait-and-switch operators are prevalent in many industries, and the carpet cleaning industry is no exception.
 This does not mean that all carpet cleaners are rip-off artists.
 How do you know who is and who is not?
 The professional carpet cleaning industry has cited these scam activities as a major industry concern and is taking action to help eliminate unprofessional workmanship and unethical tactics.
 One of the leaders in this campaign is the IICRC, an international, non-profit organization that helps to educate consumers.
 While there is no single criterion for selecting a carpet cleaning service and several combined factors must be considered in the selection decision, the IICRC has released a list of guidelines to consider when selecting a carpet cleaner.

 Price: If an advertised price sounds too good to be true it is!
 Often carpet cleaners advertise a low price just to get their foot in the door.
 Use common sense; a low price usually equates to low quality for any product or service.
 Legitimate businesses have expenses they must cover in order to provide you with a quality service and must make a profit to stay in business.
 Quality: Never should the price of cleaning services be the sole criterion for selecting a carpet cleaner.
 A price that sounds high may not be a signal of a rip-off.
 In all professions, quality work deserves a quality price.
-Customer Reviews: Consumers should ask for references from previous customers, and they should consult friends and business acquaintances about the reputation of the cleaning firm they are considering.
-Method: Ask the cleaner which method of cleaning will be used and the advantages and disadvantages of this method compared to other methods.
+Customer Reviews: Consumers should consider reviews from previous customers, and they should consult friends and business acquaintances about the reputation of the cleaning firm they are considering.
+Method: Ask the cleaner which method of cleaning will be used and the advantages/disadvantages of this method compared to other methods.
 Truth in Advertising: Read the fine print in advertised specials to find out exactly what the price includes.
 Many times upselling occurs because things like deodorizer and carpet protector are not included in the original price.
 Training: Consumers should ask about the training background of technicians who will be cleaning their carpet.
 Experience: The amount of experience along with the training a technician has contribute to the effectiveness, proficiency and final results of the service being provided.
 Knowledgeable: Professional technicians should have the ability to answer basic questions regarding carpet performance and maintenance, as well as spotting and cleaning.
 No Pressure: Cleaning professionals should be courteous and willing to take the time to thoroughly explain the cleaning and to answer all questions and you should never feel pressured.